 Benefits in action

-Within months of engaging Quintero, College Savings Holdings Inc. started gaining traction.
+Within months of engaging The Profit Recipe, College Savings Holdings Inc. started gaining traction.
 First came revenue growth.

 “The difference pre-Cesar and post-Cesar is palatable,” said Cordero.
 “Our team operates at a much faster, coordinated cadence, and there’s energy in the air again at the office.
 We are all aligned and focused on the same thing – imagine that!
 We’ve seen strong double-digit growth numbers in revenue and traffic that we haven’t seen in over a year.”